kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 between others.

 This turned out to be an epic effort, and we are happy with how it's turning out.
-It ensures that every part of the Admission Controller, from code to releases now lives and grows together, making development smoother and future improvements easier for everyone.
+It ensures that every part of the Admission Controller, from code to releases, now lives and grows together, making development smoother and future improvements easier for everyone.